Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Conclusion

-Japanese knotweed used in medicine bridges ancient tradition and modern research.
+Japanese knotweed used in medicine sits at the intersection of traditional knowledge and modern research.

-Its bioactive compounds continue to attract scientific interest.
+Its bioactive compounds continue to attract scientific attention.

 However, strong clinical evidence remains limited.